AndreiChertkov/teneva/workflow.md

 7. Add function name into dict in docs `doc/map.py` and rebuild the docs (run `python doc/build.py`), check the result in web browser (see `doc/_build/html/index.html`)

+8. Prepare tests for the function in the corresponding module inside the `test` folder, and then run all the tests `python test/test.py`

-8. Make commit like `[NEW](module.funcname) OPTIONAL_COMMENT` (see the next section with details of commit's message style)
+9. Make commit like `[NEW](module.funcname) OPTIONAL_COMMENT` (see the next section with details of commit's message style)

-9. Add related comment in `changelog.md` (with the tag `NEW`) for the upcoming version
+10. Add related comment in `changelog.md` (with the tag `NEW`) for the upcoming version

-10. Use it locally until update of the package version
+11. Use it locally until update of the package version

 > TODO: add item which relates to testing (for each demo should be also the corresponding autotest)